qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 .. note::

- Because some formats like MapInfo (e.g., :file:`.tab`) or Autocad (:file:`.dxf`) allow mixing different types of geometry in a single file, loading such format in QGIS opens a dialog to select geometries to use in order to have one geometry per layer.
+ Because some formats like MapInfo (e.g., :file:`.tab`) or Autocad (:file:`.dxf`) allow mixing different types of geometry in a single file, loading such datasets opens a dialog to select geometries to use in order to have one geometry per layer.

 .. index:: ArcInfo Binary Coverage, Tiger Format, UK National Transfer Format